emmanuel-chalacas/expo-supabase-starter/docs/security/rbac-rls-review.md

 9. Open questions for confirmation
 - Relationship Manager mapping: Confirm import field header used for RM mapping (projects.relationship_manager) and ownership/stewardship of rm_directory.
 - DP to subcontractor allocation: Confirm that DP Admin and DP PM can allocate projects to SUB_ORG without Telco approval, and that Telco can view all allocations.
-- Construction Partner capabilities: Confirm whether CP can add contacts or only engagements and attachments.
+- Construction Partner capabilities: CP can add contacts in addition to engagements and attachments.
 - Admin Corrections: Confirm which imported fields, if any, Telco Admin can correct; default is none until a future stage.
 - DS assign rights: Should Telco DS be allowed to reassign themselves or suggest assignment only?